Moebits/rife-fps/readme.md

 ### About
-This package uses pre-built Rife binaries in order to interlopate video frames.
+This package uses pre-built Rife binaries in order to interpolate video frames.
 You can use this to increase the framerate, for example from 30FPS to 60FPS.

 ### Insall